-If at the time of the annual reexamination, tenant declarations were used on a provisional basis due to the lack of third-party verification, and third- party verification becomes available, MDOC will conduct an interim reexamination.
+If at the time of the annual reexamination, tenant declarations were used on a provisional basis due to the lack of third-party verification, and third-party verification becomes available, Commerce will conduct an interim reexamination.

-MDOC may conduct an interim reexamination at any time in order to correct an error in a previous reexamination.
-The family will be given a 30-day notice and will not be charged rent retroactively for MDOC error.
+Commerce may conduct an interim reexamination at any time in order to correct an error in a previous reexamination, or to investigate a tenant fraud complaint.